jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

 ## Background / Scenario

-The purpose of a Layer 2 LAN switch is to deliver Ethernet frames to host devices on the local network[cite: 2].
-The switch records host MAC addresses that are visible on the network, and maps those MAC addresses to its own Ethernet switch ports[cite: 2].
-This process is called building the MAC address table[cite: 2].
-When a switch receives a frame from a PC, it examines the frame’s source and destination MAC addresses[cite: 2].
-The source MAC address is recorded and mapped to the switch port from which it arrived[cite: 2].
-Then the destination MAC address is looked up in the MAC address table[cite: 2].
-If the destination MAC address is a known address, then the frame is forwarded out of the corresponding switch port associated with that MAC address[cite: 2].
-If the MAC address is unknown, then the frame is broadcasted out of all switch ports, except the one from which it came[cite: 2].
-It is important to observe and understand the function of a switch and how it delivers data on the network[cite: 2].
-The way a switch operates has implications for network administrators whose job it is to ensure secure and consistent network communication[cite: 2].
+The purpose of a Layer 2 LAN switch is to deliver Ethernet frames to host devices on the local network.
+The switch records host MAC addresses that are visible on the network, and maps those MAC addresses to its own Ethernet switch ports.
+This process is called building the MAC address table.
+When a switch receives a frame from a PC, it examines the frame’s source and destination MAC addresses.
+The source MAC address is recorded and mapped to the switch port from which it arrived.
+Then the destination MAC address is looked up in the MAC address table.
+If the destination MAC address is a known address, then the frame is forwarded out of the corresponding switch port associated with that MAC address.
+If the MAC address is unknown, then the frame is broadcasted out of all switch ports, except the one from which it came.
+It is important to observe and understand the function of a switch and how it delivers data on the network.
+The way a switch operates has implications for network administrators whose job it is to ensure secure and consistent network communication.

-Switches are used to interconnect and deliver information to computers on local area networks[cite: 2].
-Switches deliver Ethernet frames to host devices identified by network interface card MAC addresses[cite: 2].
+Switches are used to interconnect and deliver information to computers on local area networks.
+Switches deliver Ethernet frames to host devices identified by network interface card MAC addresses.

-In Part 1, you will build a multi-switch topology with a trunk linking the two switches[cite: 2].
-In Part 2, you will ping various devices and observe how the two switches build their MAC address tables[cite: 2].
+In Part 1, you will build a multi-switch topology with a trunk linking the two switches.
+In Part 2, you will ping various devices and observe how the two switches build their MAC address tables.

-> **Note:** The switches used are Cisco Catalyst 2960s with Cisco IOS Release 15.2(2) (lanbasek9 image)[cite: 2].
-Other switches and Cisco IOS versions can be used[cite: 2].
-Depending on the model and Cisco IOS version, the commands available and output produced might vary from what is shown in the labs[cite: 2].
+> **Note:** The switches used are Cisco Catalyst 2960s with Cisco IOS Release 15.2(2) (lanbasek9 image).
+Other switches and Cisco IOS versions can be used.
+Depending on the model and Cisco IOS version, the commands available and output produced might vary from what is shown in the labs.
 >
-> **Note:** Make sure that the switches have been erased and have no startup configurations[cite: 2].
-If you are unsure contact your instructor[cite: 2].
+> **Note:** Make sure that the switches have been erased and have no startup configurations.
+If you are unsure contact your instructor.

 ---

 ## Required Resources

-* 2 Switches (Cisco 2960 with Cisco IOS Release 15.2(2) lanbasek9 image or comparable)[cite: 2]
+* 2 Switches (Cisco 2960 with Cisco IOS Release 15.2(2) lanbasek9 image or comparable)
-* 2 PCs (Windows with terminal emulation program, such as PuTTY)[cite: 2]
+* 2 PCs (Windows with terminal emulation program, such as PuTTY)
-* Console cables to configure the Cisco IOS devices via the console ports[cite: 2]
+* Console cables to configure the Cisco IOS devices via the console ports
-* Ethernet cables as shown in the topology[cite: 2]
+* Ethernet cables as shown in the topology

-> **Note:** The Fast Ethernet interfaces on Cisco 2960 switches are autosensing and an Ethernet straight-through cable may be used between switches S1 and S2[cite: 2].
-If using another model Cisco switch, it may be necessary to use an Ethernet crossover cable[cite: 2].
+> **Note:** The Fast Ethernet interfaces on Cisco 2960 switches are autosensing and an Ethernet straight-through cable may be used between switches S1 and S2.
+If using another model Cisco switch, it may be necessary to use an Ethernet crossover cable.

 ---